connexcs/docs/my-account.md

 Domains lets you add a domain/sub domain on your control panel which will let your customer use the customer portal.
 The domain can be whitelablled.

+1.Go to setup>Integrations>Domains

 ![alt text][domain]

-To add a new domain, simply:
+2.To add a new domain, click on the '+' icon under Portal.

-1. Pop-up will show up and add the details in the respective field.
+3. Pop-up will show up and add the details in the respective field.
-2. Select the access (Carrier Portal, CDR, Rate Card, Balance etc.) that you wish to allow your customers on customer portal.
+4. Select the access (Carrier Portal, CDR, Rate Card, Balance etc.) that you wish to allow your customers on customer portal.
-3. Click on the Save button.
+5. Click on the Save button.

 ![alt text][add-new-domain]